Skip to content

 Main Results

-Two public benchmarks: RGB-D Scenes V2 (4 scenes) and 7-Scenes (7 scenes), evaluated on three common metrics: Inlier Ratio (IR), Feature Matching Recall (FMR), and Registration Recall (RR).
+Evaluated on two public benchmarks: RGB-D Scenes V2 (4 scenes) and 7-Scenes (7 scenes), using three standard metrics: Inlier Ratio (IR), Feature Matching Recall (FMR), and Registration Recall (RR).

 Ablation Study